 After the quiche is assembled in the pie plate, scatter about one cup of any of these coarsely chopped vegetables, alone or combined, onto the surface:

 - Frozen spinach that has been thawed and thoroughly pressed to remove all water

 - Fresh green, red, or yellow sweet bell peppers

-For dinner, serve with sides of steamed sugarsnap peas and mashed rutabaga or steamed carrots.
+- Dinner: Serve with sides of steamed sugar snap peas and mashed rutabaga or steamed carrots.
 These vegetables add beautiful color to the plate and provide a good nutritional balance to the carbohydrates, fats, and proteins in the quiche.

-Although I have no direct proof, such as the physical recipe cut from the Bisquick box, nor any memory of transcribing the recipe from the box onto the card, it does appear that this would be the original recipe.
+Although I have no direct proof, such as the physical recipe cut from the Bisquick box, nor any memory of transcribing the recipe from the box onto the card, I believe that this is, in fact, the original recipe.
 It makes sense that I would have written the short recipe onto a conveniently sized card rather than risk losing a small square of cardboard at the bottom of the file box.

 This past Easter, my daughter and I added the quiche to our dinner menu.
 She did not remember this recipe from those long-ago days, but from the moment I took the quiche from the oven, sliced it into wedges, and took the first bite, I knew without a doubt that this was the original recipe.
 That is, unless forensic culinary science provides evidence to the contrary.